 Click the orange button to the right to learn more about what you can start doing today.

-Newly diagnosed multiple myeloma (MM) patients often wonder about their diet.
+Newly diagnosed patients ask me about a multiple myeloma diet.
 What foods to avoid, what foods to eat now that they have been diagnosed with MM.
 Interestingly, of all of the therapies I have studied and written about since my diagnosis in 1994, nutrition for the multiple myeloma patient has been the most difficult for two reasons.

-Ed.Note- according to the best selling author Michael Ruhlman we should talk about “nutritious” foods, not foods that are “healthy.”
+Ed.Note- according to my friend and best selling author Michael Ruhlman we should talk about “nutritious” foods, not foods that are “healthy.”
 Regardless, the cancer patient/survivors food manifesto is Michael’s book “Grocery: The Buying and Selling of Food in America.”

 Reason #1 is that multiple myeloma diet is rarely studied in a rigorous way.
 The disagreement among nutritionists demonstrated in the first article below is a good example of this lack of research on the subject.